GraceFC/peered-graded-assignment/README.md

-The title is: GuessingGame.
+#GuessingGame.
-The number of lines are:
+*The number of lines are:       32.
-      32 guessinggame.sh
-The date and time of make command run is:
+*The date and time of make command run is: Mon Nov  5 11:04:22 PST 2018.
-Sun Nov  4 18:23:57 PST 2018